harumuki/dotnetthoughts.github.io/_posts/2017-10-19-dockerize-an-existing-aspnet-mvc5-application.md

 ---
 layout: post
 title: "Dockerize an existing ASP.NET MVC 5 application"
-subtitle: "This post is about describe the process of the migrating of existing ASP.NET MVC 5 or ASP.NET Web Forms application to Windows Containers."
+subtitle: "This post is about describe the process of the migrating of existing ASP.NET MVC 5 or ASP.NET Web Forms application to Windows Containers.
+Running an existing .NET Framework-based application in a Windows container doesn't require any changes to your app.
+To run your app in a Windows container you create a Docker image containing your app and start the container."
 date: 2017-10-19 00:00:00
 categories: [ASP.NET, Docker, Container]
 tags: [ASP.NET, Docker, Container]
 author: "Anuraj"
 ---
+This post is about describe the process of the migrating of existing ASP.NET MVC 5 or ASP.NET Web Forms application to Windows Containers.
+Running an existing .NET Framework-based application in a Windows container doesn't require any changes to your app.
+To run your app in a Windows container you create a Docker image containing your app and start the container.

 First you need to enable the Containers option from Programs and Features.

 ![Enable the Container feature]({{ site.url }}/assets/images/2017/10/install_container_feature.png)